microsoft/pxt-arcade/docs/courses/csintro/orientation/sprites.md

 ### ~hint

 When using the image editor the pixel dimensions are displayed in the lower right corner.
-Sizes include 8x8, 16x16, 32x32, and other odd sizes.
+Sizes include 8x8, 16x16, 32x32, and more.

 ### ~